The Andalucia Grand TourCulture, history, art and monuments

 We’ll also visit the Alcázar, built by Pedro I (“the Cruel”) in the 14th century.
 This magnificent mudéjar fortress-palace south of the cathedral is the oldest royal residence in Europe still in use: on visits to Seville, King Felipe and Queen Letizia stay here.
 From the Dolls’ Court to the Maidens’ Court through the domed Ambassadors’ Room, the Alcázar contains the best examples of 14th-century Mudejar architecture outside the Alhambra.
 Ferdinand and Isabella, the Catholic Kings who at one time lived in the Alcázar and influenced its architectural evolution, welcomed Columbus here on his return from America.

 The afternoon is free in Seville to follow your own interests.
 Wander the maze of streets that is the Barrio de Santa Cruz, the city’s most evocative quarter, check out the Palacio de Las Dùenas, home of the Casa de Alba – the late Duchess was one of the most famous women in Spain.
 This is one of Seville’s prettiest mansions, with a wonderful garden and many personal momentoes.
 Engage in some serious people-watching at a café.
-Or maybe you’ll need indulge in some shopping before heading home!
+Or maybe you’ll need indulge in some serious retail therapy in Seville´s chic shopping district.

 We’ll enjoy our final dinner in an excellent restaurant and recount the many wonderful sights and activities of the past week in Andalucia.